 The club has enjoyed mountaineering trips in all the national parks such as the Lake District, Peak District, Scotland, Dartmoor, Yorkshire Dales, Brecon Beacons.
 For many years, there was a monthly weekend Away Meet and a monthly Home Meet.
 The Home Meets have included photographic competitions, quizzes, equipment evenings and talks by the members of their mountaineering trips home and abroad.

-The club continues to enjoy an active programme with a focus on biannual Away Meets to the mountains in January and October, local day walks in the Surrey Hills and regular monthly Home Meets on the second Tuesday of the month at the Toby Carvery, Ewell.
+The club continues to enjoy an active programme with a focus on biannual Away Meets to the mountains in January and October, local day walks in the Surrey Hills and regular monthly Home Meets on the second Tuesday of the month at the Wheatsheaf Ewell.